chinquapin oak

-Chinquapin Oak is a Carolinean species, common throughout the Eastern United States but only found in southern parts of Ontario.
-Like all Oaks, this species has durable, dense wood, that is often used for fuel or fencing.
-Chinquapin Oak acorns are edible and mild in flavour, and can be eaten raw.
-Chinquapin Oak leaves are distinctly different in appearance than most other native Oaks, except those of the closely related and rare Dwarf Chinquapin Oak.
-Chinquapin Oak will grow from 15m to 30 m in height (in forest cover), and prefer dry, rocky sites.
+Chinquapin oak is a Carolinian species, common throughout the Eastern United States but only found in southern parts of Ontario.
+Like all oaks, this species has durable, dense wood.
+Chinquapin oak acorns are edible and mild in flavour, and can be eaten raw.
+Their wavy leaves are distinct compared to other native Oaks, except for those of the closely related and rare dwarf chinquapin oak.
+Chinquapin oak may grow from 15m to 30 m in height (in forest cover), and prefer dry, rocky sites.

-Chinquapin Oak acorns are edible and sweet.
-However, because Dwarf Chinquapin Oak is so rare, and the two can be confused, seeds should not be harvested from the wild.
+Chinquapin oak acorns are edible and sweet.
+However, because dwarf chinquapin oak is so rare, and the two can be confused, acorns should not be harvested from small trees in the wild.
 Photo by Chris Earley.

-Chinquapin Oak leaves are long, alternate, blades, with 8-15 sharp, pointed, and bristled teeth per side.
-Dwarf Chinquapin Oak leaves are much smaller (<10cm) and with fewer teeth per side (<10).
+Chinquapin oak leaves are long, alternate, with 8-15 bristled teeth per side.
+Dwarf chinquapin oak leaves are much smaller (<10cm) and with fewer teeth per side (<10).
 Photo by Chris Earley.

-Chinquapin Oak can grow up to 30 m in height and 60 cm in diameter and mature Chinquapin Oak have pale gray bark with thin, narrow scales.
+Chinquapin oak can grow up to 30 m in height and 60 cm in diameter.
+Mature trees have pale grey bark with thin, narrow scales.

 Ontario Tree Atlas map of non-planted Chinquapin Oak.
 1995-1999.